Last updated on May 14th, 2023 at 11:17 am

 The District exudes an air of other times and is worth getting to know it.

-11. Mon Repos Palace
+11. The elegant Mon Repos Palace

 After the union with Greece in 1864 was granted to the former royal family and was used as their summer residence.